Joseph Ablett: Life

 Joseph Ablett was born on 29 January 1773.
 He bore the same name as his father, who was involved in the threadmaking business of Ablett and Jesse in Manchester.
 He attended Manchester Grammar School from 1783 and in 1804 purchased Llanbedr Hall in Llanbedr-Dyffryn-Clwyd, near Ruthin, from Rev. Edward Thelwall.
 He became a magistrate for the county of Denbighshire and, in 1809, High Sheriff.
 His father also acquired an estate near Ruthin, at Ffynogion, giving rise to some confusion in sources regarding which events related to the father and which to the son.

 In 1826, Ablett stood for election to the House of Commons as a Whig.
 He polled the same number of votes - 273 - as Frederick Richard West of Ruthin Castle, who was also contesting the Denbigh Boroughs constituency.
 West was assigned the seat under the rules governing double returns.

 Ablett extended his lands in 1833 with the purchase of Bathafarn Hall, a building in Llanbedr that is now listed.
-He donated the land at Denbigh upon which North Wales Hospital was constructed between 1844–1848 and also constructed almshouses in Llanrhydd Street, Ruthin.
+He donated the land at Denbigh upon which North Wales Hospital was constructed between 1844 and 1848 and also constructed almshouses in Llanrhydd Street, Ruthin.
 His correspondence, some of which survives at Denbighshire Archive Service, included dealings with the antiquary William Owen Pughe and the sculptor John Gibson.